-- 1. Students who reside with their spouses in the Carlinville area; - 2.
-Students who reside with their parents, in the parents' primary residence, within 50 miles of campus (Their parent or legal guardian may be required to provide verification); - 3.
-Students who reside off campus with their children; - 4.
-Students who have completed at least eight semesters in residence on the Blackburn campus; and - 5.
-Students who have previously earned a baccalaureate degree.
+- Students who reside with their spouses in the Carlinville area; - Students who reside with their parents, in the parents' primary residence, within 50 miles of campus (A student's parent or legal guardian may be required to provide verification); - Students who reside off campus with their children; - Students who have completed at least eight semesters in residence on the Blackburn campus; and - Students who have previously earned a baccalaureate degree.
 Exceptions will only be made with an approved residency exception form.